-- 10. Follow the woodland ride through the dense conifer plantation with Rhymer's Glen just visible below.
-However there are plans to fell a large section of the woodland and replant with deciduous trees and to open up some of Scott's original rides and paths.
-On leaving the wood bear left on to a track and follow this over the burn and past the cottages up to the road.
-Turn right and go down the road past Borders General Hospital.
-Just before reaching the by-pass, follow the path down through the subway. - 11.
+- 10. The dense conifer plantation here was felled and replanted in 2017, with some mixed broadleaf tree adjoining the Glen itself Follow the track steadily downhill with Rhymers Glen now visible below on the right.
+At the bottom where the Glen flattens out , join a track coming from the right and follow tis over the burn (muddy here) and up past the cottages to the road.
+Turn right down the narrow lane past Borders General Hospital.
+Just before the by-pass take the signposted path left down through the underpass. - 11.
 Immediately turn right and take the tarmac path close to the by-pass, for about 1.5 km.
 This path known as 'Daffodil Walk' is ablaze with yellow in early Spring and is celebrated annually.
 At the former Melrose railway station bear left down the path to the car park and follow the road into Market Square and back to the start point.